Uncorrelated estimations of $H_0$ redshift evolution from DESI baryon acoustic oscillation observations

-The significant discrepancies with the $\Lambda$CDM model derived from DESI have sparked widespread discussion on dark energy.
-Several studies have sought to constrain cosmological parameters using the new DESI BAO data \citep{Bousis2024,2024arXiv240408633C,2024arXiv240504216C,2024arXiv240502168W}.
-The measurement in the luminous red galaxy semms to exhibit significant deviations from the fiducial cosmology \citep{2024arXiv240502168W}.
+The significant discrepancies with the $\Lambda$CDM model derived from DESI have triggered widespread discussion on dark energy.
+Several studies have sought to constrain cosmological parameters using the new DESI BAO data \citep{Bousis2024,2024arXiv240408633C,2024arXiv240504216C,2024arXiv240502168W,Pang2024,WangH2024}.
+The measurement in the luminous red galaxy seems to exhibit significant deviations from fiducial cosmology \citep{2024arXiv240502168W}.
 Some studies have opted to reanalyze cosmological constraints without considering them \citep{2024arXiv240408633C,2024arXiv240412068C,2024arXiv240413833W}.
+Even without considering the DESI BAO data, the current joint compilation of data still favors dynamical dark energy over the cosmological constant by $2\sigma$ \citep{Park2024}.
 By combining DESI, Planck and Pantheon+ data, the luminous red galaxy sample will have little impact on the constraint on ($w_0, w_a$) parameter estimation.
-The constraints from high-redshift data and low-redshift one demonstrate hints of a evolution of Hubble constant \citep{Bousis2024}.
+The constraints from high-redshift and low-redshift data demonstrate hints of an evolution of Hubble constant \citep{Bousis2024}.